-Having completed the SE® Trauma Institute's 3-year certificate program, I work as a Somatic Experiencing® Practitioner.
-Using an SE® lens, I draw from a body-awareness approach to guide clients in stabilizing their nervous system and accessing their body's innate capacity towards self-regulation, wholeness and healing.
-As a means of supporting other professionals in this field, I have committed to volunteering as a Teaching Assistant at all levels of the training program and am also an approved SE® Session Provider for Beginning, Intermediate & Advanced Level Participants/Students and an approved SE® Individual Case Consultation Provider at the Beginning Level for those who wish to earn their SEP certificate.
+Having completed a 3-year certificate training program with the Somatic Experiencing® Trauma Institute (SETI), now known as Somatic Experiencing® International (SEI), I work as a Somatic Experiencing® Practitioner.
+Using an SE® lens, I draw from a body-awareness approach to guide clients in stabilizing their nervous system and accessing their body's innate capacity towards self-and co-regulation, wholeness and healing.
 SE® was developed by Peter Levine, PhD, a therapist, author and educator specializing in the treatment of chronic stress and tonic immobility (aka post-traumatic stress disorder).
 For more information on SE®, visit: http://www.traumahealing.com.

 Licensed Clinical Social Worker

 Somatic Experiencing® Practitioner

 Certified EMDR Therapist

 Certified Daring Way™ Facilitator